vmware-archive/liota/README.md

 ## Liota.conf
-Right now there is only one item in the liota.conf, where to find a file called logging.json which holds the
-* default initialization parameters for logging.
+liota.conf provides path to find out various configuration & log files.
+When initializing, liota does a multi-step search for the configuration file:
-* When initializing, liota looks in the current working directory, '.', the user's home directory '~', a LIOTA_CONF environment variable and
+* Looks in the current working directory '.'
+* User's home directory '~'
+* A LIOTA_CONF environment variable
-* finally the default location for every installation: /etc/liota/conf for liota.conf.
+* Finally the default location for every installation: /etc/liota/conf.

 Here is the default liota.conf file: